Skip to main content

 2. What is the proof returned by the Prove API?

 When building cross-chain applications, developers typically emit events on one chain and need to verify them on another.
-A proof is essentially a Merkle path that demonstrates a specific transaction receipt exists within a given block.
+A proof is essentially a Merkle path that confirms a given event was successfully processed on the Polymer Rollup.

-The Prove API returns a superProof containing two separate proofs:
+The Prove API returns a superProof, which includes two key elements:

-1. A proof that the event exists within the source rollup.
+1. A proof confirming the event's existence within the Polymer Rollup.

 Learn more

-3. What is the Polymer rollup, and what does it do?
+3. What is the Polymer rollup, and what advantages does using a dedicated rollup offer?

 Polymer is an Ethereum Layer 2 (L2) rollup.
 It connects to Ethereum (and other rollups) to fetch data about their latest states directly from each rollup’s sequencer.
 Instead of storing every transaction, Polymer stores block headers from various rollups—like a compressed summary of their states.